bank-of-england/Shapley_regressions/Readme.md

-Shapley regressions Code Base (BoE SWP XXX)
+Shapley regressions Code Base (BoE SWP 784)
 -------------------------------------------

-This repository provides the full code base and data used for Bank of England Staff Working Paper XXX "Shapley regressions: A framework for statistical inference on machine learning models" by Andreas Joseph (2019).
+This repository provides the full code base, data and results used for Bank of England Staff Working Paper 784

+"Shapley regressions: A framework for statistical inference on machine learning models"

+by Andreas Joseph (March 2019).

 The material allows to reproduce all empirical and simulation results.
 It is not intended as a stand-alone package.
 However, parts of it may be transfered to other applications.